fiction page is

 young wife Rose has died suddenly from an aneurism, her daughter Lily

-is in the ATS and driving decidedly dodgy senior officers around from the local
+is in the ATS and driving decidedly dodgy senior officers around from

 training camp, whilst making very poor choices when it comes to her